Some wounds are so deadly that the patient may lose his/her life if the surgery gets delayed.

 This condition can develop anywhere in the body, but mostly it occurs in the legs.

 Aneurysm refers to the condition when an artery gets enlarged due to weakening or bulging in the artery wall.

-A ruptured aneurysm is fatal, and if an aneurysm gets ruptured before treatment, there is a high chance that patients will lose their life.
+A ruptured aneurysm is fatal, and if an aneurysm gets ruptured before treatment, the patients will lose their life.

-An aneurysm can affect any artery, but it mostly affects the body’s main artery in the abdomen (Abdominal aorta).
+An aneurysm can affect any artery, but it mostly affects the body’s main artery that serves the brain and heart.

 Pseudoaneurysms refer to the accumulation of blood between two outer layers of an artery.